ValdryanIvandito/cardano-basic-transaction-guide/metadata-eng.md

 }
 ```

-3. Press Esc to exit insert mode.
+3. Press 'Esc' on the keyboard to exit insert mode
-4. Type :wq to save and exit Vim.
+4. Type :wq to save and exit Vim

 ### Using Nano